 The Department of Mathematics is committed to excellence in teaching and research in a wide variety of mathematical disciplines.
 Undergraduate and Graduate Students are engaged in a thorough program of study leading to professional excellence in mathematical research, or in an area of application.

 Graduate courses are designed to meet the needs of students pursuing graduate work in mathematics and related areas.
-The active fields of research covered include real analysis, complex analysis, algebra, functional analysis, geometry, topology, probability and statistics, ordinary and partial differential equations, mathematical logic, and computational and applied mathematics.
+The active fields of research include geometry and topology, algebra, analysis and PDE, applied mathematics and mathematical biology, mathematical physics, probability, and mathematical logic.

 Graduate Affairs Officer

 419 Rowland Hall